ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 <img width="600px" src="./images/stroker-lite-guide-current-bpm.png"><br/>

 This slider shows the current speed.
 In both __Free Play__ and __Manual__ mode the speed of the current stroke can be changed in real time.
 However, while you can set the speed in __Free Play__ mode, Ayva can (and likely __will__) choose a new speed when it decides to play a new stroke.
-But Ayva will never changes strokes while you are dragging the slider.
+But Ayva will never change strokes while you are dragging the slider.
 This means that if you are in Free Play mode and you would like to stay on the current pattern without leaving Free Play, you could keep the bpm slider engaged until you are ready to switch.

 Manually updating the bpm is not allowed during a transition or when an AyvaScript is playing (the widget will be disabled), as Ayva has full control of the speed during that time.